mkalewski/pdflatex.sh/README.md

 Bash script to compile (La)TeX files (with BibTeX, indices and PSTricks if necessary), convert images to include them in (La)TeX files and to manipulate output PDF documents.
-The script also lets you check syntactic and semantic correctness of (La)TeX source files, e.g. with the use of *ChkTeX*.
+The script also lets you check syntactic and semantic correctness of (La)TeX source files, e.g. with the use of *ChkTeX*, and create handouts from beamer slides.

 It is possible to customize programs (like PDF viewer) and its settings that are used by the script in **Programs** and **Options** sections in the source